Pallandos/pulumaws/README.md

 # instance type of the AWS EC2 to be created

 INSTANCE_NUMBER = 1
+# OBSOLETE : use only repartition with regions.yaml
 # amount of instances of the above type to be created

 INSTANCE_BASE_NAME = pulumaws